 The first GM cassava plant had been created in 1995 and field-testing was originally planned for 1999.
 Fauquet's research went on to be hosted by the Donald Danforth Plant Science Center.
-The Danforth Center was launched with a $70-million pledge from Monsanto, which also donated the Center's 40-acre tract of land, near Monsanto's home town of St. Louis, Missourri, valued at $11.4 million.
+The Danforth Center was launched with a $50 million gift from Monsanto, which also donated the Center's 40-acre tract of land, near Monsanto's home town of St. Louis, Missourri, valued at $11.4 million.
 The Danforth Center has heavily promoted GM as the key to unlocking the full potential of cassava.

 An article in the St. Louis Post-Dispatch in late 2005 reported that although millions were starving in Africa, "The Donald Danforth Plant Science Center says it can feed the continent with cassava, a potato-like crop that a virus has decimated."
 The Post-Dispatch also reported that although this life sustaining GM cassava was ready to be field tested, it was not being taken up by African countries in the way the Danforth center would like: "The center, in Creve Coeur, has leafy, virus resistant plants ready to give away.
 But no one in Africa is taking them.
 Field test approvals are stalled in Kenya, Malawi and Nigeria."
 According to Lawrence Kent, the Center's then director of international programs, "One delay could mean that a million people are going to be hungry for six months...
 I think, this is serious and we have to fight to make it happen."